-To protect the cables from the drilled hole’s sharp edges, you need to add a grommet, thus waterproofing the van’s inside at the same time.
+To protect the cables from the drilled hole’s sharp edges, you need to add a grommet, thus waterproofing the van’s inside simultaneously.
 The hole should be the closest to the charge controller to avoid wire crisscrossing the van’s living space.

-You need to choose the perfect grommet that fits the hole size drilled, and that lets your cables go through without any issue.
+It would help if you chose the perfect grommet that fits the hole size drilled and lets your cables go through without any issue.

 Step 3 – Apply a sealant to the holes to prevent water ingress into the van roof.

 You can use Sikaflex 151 Sealant to seal your grommet properly.

 Step 4 – Layout panels on the ground and verify electrical connections.

 This is the first part that should be done before installing solar panels as it gives you a general idea of the layout.